Recent key projects that Jamie Green and Mike Ayton have been involved in include:

 Mount Pleasant House, Cambridge

-40,000 sq ft office investment acquired for Howard Osborne LLP
+40,000 sq ft office investment acquired for Howard Osborne LLP and subsequently redeveloped for student housing

 Da Vinci Building, Melbourn Science Park